0x7d8/addon-bot/README.md

-# addon-bot - Discord Support Bot
+# bot - Discord Support Bot

-addon-bot is a simple discord bot that I use for my personal support discord server, it is based around product selling on bbb & sxc.
+bot is a simple discord bot that is used on the 0x7f6 support discord server, it is based around product selling on bbb & sxc.

 ## Developing